News & Blog

 Do Repeating children’s stories boost their vocabulary?

-According to academics, children who demand the same story be read to them over and over maybe learning more than those who choose a different tale every time.
+According to academics, children who demand the same story be read over and over may learn more than those who choose a different tale every time.
 Research at the University of Sussex found that repetition in reading storybooks is more likely to help a child acquire a broader vocabulary.

 Psychologist Dr Jessica Horst and her team devised an experiment in which three-year-olds were exposed to two new words.
-Over the course of a week, one group heard three different stories with the same original words.
+Over a week, one group heard three different stories with the exact original words.

-Another group heard only one of the stories with the same new words.
+Another group heard only one of the stories with the exact new words.
 When tested after a week, those who had heard just one story were much better at recalling the words than those exposed to three different stories.

-The study was published in ‘Frontiers in Psychology’, 17th February 2011.
+The study was published in ‘Frontiers in Psychology’ on 17th February 2011.